 - Willing to adhere to protocol prohibitions and restrictions

 - Patient must sign informed consent form to indicate patient's understanding study's purpose and procedures and willingness to participate.
-Should patient be incapable of giving consent, the patient's legally authorized representative (appointed earlier by the court) must give consent.
+Should patient be incapable of giving consent, the patient's legally authorized representative (as defined by local regulation) must give consent.
 However, should patient, in any manner, choose not to participate this takes precedence and will be respected.

 - Patients with 5q- syndrome should have failed to respond to or progressed on treatment with lenalidomide, where available and indicated

 - Previous participation in a clinical study of IV or oral rigosertib; patients who failed screening for other rigosertib studies may be screened for participation

 - Eligible to receive induction chemotherapy, such as 7-10 days of cytosine arabinoside plus 2-3 days of an anthracycline, or high-dose cytarabine

 - Suitable candidate to receive allogeneic stem cell transplantation; patient is eligible for study if a suitable candidate refuses to undergo an allogeneic stem cell transplant or a suitable donor cannot be found

 - Any active malignancy within the past year, except basal cell or squamous cell skin cancer or carcinoma in situ of the cervix or breast

 - Uncontrolled intercurrent illness including, but not limited to, symptomatic congestive heart failure or unstable angina pectoris

 - Active infection not adequately responding to appropriate therapy

 - Total bilirubin ≥1.5 mg/dL not related to hemolysis or Gilbert's disease